JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/Scope of Project.md

-Data collection – We hope to gain as many users as possible through questionnaires and we hope to gain more insightful information through the interviews.
-This means we can ask more in-depth questions.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;Data collection – We hope to gain as many users as possible through questionnaires and we hope to gain more insightful information through the interviews.
+This means we can ask more in-depth questions.</p>